John Ranard: Russian work

 In the mid-1980s, Ranard moved to New York City's East Village and periodically photographed the street life of his neighborhood, squatter rights turmoil, and the Tompkins Square Park protests.
-In 1992, Ranard began to take numerous long trips to photograph the disintegration of the Russian Empire.
+In 1992, Ranard began to take numerous long trips to photograph the disintegration of the Soviet Union.
 A portion of his Russian portfolio focused on drug users and the HIV/AIDS problem in Russia.
 In 1998, in the 55th Annual Pictures of the Year Competition, he won first place for an Issue Reporting Picture Story from the National Press Association and the Missouri School of Journalism for his photo essay on drug use in Russia, "Inside a High Risk Community".
 The photos had appeared earlier in The New York Times Week in Review, accompanying an article by Michael Specter.

 Later, Ranard received financial contracts from the Soros Open Society Institute to continue his work on AIDS in Russia.
 He also received support from Médecins Sans Frontières (Holland) and AIDS Foundation East-West (AFEW).
 The latter used his photographs in media campaigns in Russia and Eastern Europe to warn of the dangers of drugs and also to help the institution raise funds.
 Médecins Sans Frontières and AFEW together published two of Ranard's books on Russia, The Fire Within (2001) and Full Life (2001).The Fire Within is about drug abuse and Full Life is a general documentary on life in Russia.
 The books add up to about 100 pages and contain some 54 photographs.

 During Ranard's explorations in Russia, he gained an inside look at Russian prisons, for both males and females, and juveniles.
 Ranard's prison photos overlap with his work on HIV/AIDS in Russia, but it also comprises a separate portfolio entitled The Prisoners which he drafted into a mock-up book.